Natural Environment and Rural Communities Act 2006

-The Natural Environment and Rural Communities Act 2006 (c 16), also referred to as the NERC Act (2006), is an Act of the Parliament of the United Kingdom.
+The Natural Environment and Rural Communities Act 2006 (c.
+16), also referred to as the NERC Act, is an act of the Parliament of the United Kingdom.
 In a reorganisation of public bodies involved in rural policy and delivery, the measures dissolved English Nature, the Countryside Agency and the Rural Development Service, and established Natural England.

 Part 1

 Chapter 1

 Chapter 1 (sections 1–16) deals with the establishment and role of Natural England.
-English Nature and the Countryside Agency are dissolved, and most of their powers transferred to the new agency.
+English Nature, the Countryside Agency, and the Rural Development Service are dissolved, and most of their powers transferred to the new agency.

 Chapter 2

 Chapter 2 (sections 17–25) establishes as a public body the Commission for Rural Communities, which had been created in 2005 as a division of the Countryside Agency.
 Subsequently, a statement in June 2010 by Caroline Spelman led to the abolition of the commission.

 Part 2

 Section 31 – Joint Nature Conservation Committee

 Section 31 and Schedule 4 reconstitute the Joint Nature Conservation Committee.